 Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

-Torn knee ligaments, especially ACL tears, can happen anytime due to sudden twists and overstretching of the anterior cruciate ligament.
-This makes it difficult for you to perform everyday activities like walking, running, and climbing stairs.
+Torn knee ligaments, especially the ACL, can happen at any time due to sudden twisting and overstretching of the ACL.
+This makes it difficult for you to undertake routine activities such as walking, running and climbing stairs at all.
 According to the National Library of Medicine, around 1 in 3500 people in the US[1] experience ACL injury in their lifetime, requiring the usage of a knee brace for torn MCL, ACL, and PCL.

 Want to know more?
 This article is your complete guide to knee ligament injuries, their types, and the best knee brace for torn MCL or ACL.
 Let's dig in!